AnimatedRNG/animated-domain/_posts/2016-06-09-opencv_box.md

 }
 ```

-This implementation uses a precomputed spatial kernel.
-It also ignores zeros.
+This implementation also ignores zeros.

 We call {% ihighlight c++ %}operate_neighborhood
 {% endihighlight %} on our mapping function to run the operation on our